hodgettsp/ces_data/paper.md

 One future step to eliminate this possible issue is to link the `get_ces` call directly to the download url of the survey as opposed to the current call to the Github repository.

+As the package also downloads files, the speed at which the package functions is dependent upon the speed of the user's broadband.

 Lastly, another future step will be to build more subsets of the surveys.
 Including the division of survey sections into their own subsets, so that topics may be more easily analysed.

 # References

+UBC (n.d.). *Surveys*.
+Canadian Election Study Etude Electorale Canadienne. https://ces-eec.arts.ubc.ca/english-section/surveys/

 Canadian Election Study (n.d.). *CES Canadian Election Study EEC Etude electorale canadienne*.
 Canadian Election Study. http://www.ces-eec.ca/